 Other services can incur a one-off charge.
 This happens in the case of a request for a meter test, a special reading, disconnection, or reconnection, and a number of situations.

 At Orcon we offer a prompt payment discount (PPD) to customers who have broadband and power services with us.

-You will receive a 10% PPD off your power bill if your invoice is paid in full by the payment due date noted on your monthly invoice.
+You will receive a 10% PPD off your power and broadband bill if your invoice is paid in full by the payment due date noted on your monthly invoice.

 On the invoice it will show the amount 'less' the PPD, and the amount if paid after the due date.
 Please see below for an example:

 We think it’s a really good offer – and should save you plenty!How much does Orcon Power cost?